Multifractal analysis of homological growth rates for hyperbolic surfaces: Finite Markov structures

 \subsection{Construction of a finite Markov partition for the Bowen-Series map}

 We recall the construction of a Markov partition for the Bowen-Series map carried out in \cite{BowSer79}.
-Our presentation of this is a slightly expanded version of \cite{BowSer79} so as to include groups of the second kind.
+Our presentation of this is a slightly expanded version so as to include groups of the second kind.
 All lemmas quoted from \cite{BowSer79} below remain valid for groups of the second kind.

-A point $v\in\mathbb S^1$ is a {\it proper vertex} of $R$ if $v$ is the endpoint of two sides of $R$: $v$ is an {\it improper vertex} of $R$ if it is the endpoint of a side and a free side of $R$.
-A proper vertex is called a {\it cusp}.
-Every cusp is a fixed point of some parabolic element of $G$.
-If $G$ has a parabolic element, there is a cusp.
-Let $V$ denote the set of proper vertices of $R$, and $V_c$ the set of cusps.
-For each $i\in\mathbb Z$, the vertex of $R$ in $C(\bar e_{i-1})\cap C(\bar e_{i})$ is denoted by $v_{i}$.
+A point $v\in\mathbb S^1$ is a {\it proper vertex} of $R$ at infinity if $v$ is the common endpoint of two sides of $R$.
+A point $v\in\mathbb S^1$ is called an {\it improper vertex} of $R$ at infinity if $v$ is the common endpoint of a side and a free side of $R$.
+A proper vertex at infinity is also called a {\it cusp}.
+The set of all cusps of $R$ is denoted by $V_c$.
+Note that each $v\in V_c$ is a fixed point of some parabolic element of $G$.
+Conversely, if $G$ has a parabolic element, then $V_c$ is non-empty.
+Let $V$ denote the set of all vertices of $R$ in $\mathbb{D}\cup \mathbb{S}^1$.